The Blandford-Znajek theory revisited

-Thus, the dichotomy of AGN with and without jets can be explained as follows: AGN with no jets have the magnetosphere ($\rightarrow$ disk) rotating faster than the BH or counterrotating, while the jet is present only when the BH rotates faster than the magnetosphere ($\rightarrow$ disk).
+Thus, the dichotomy of AGN with or without jets can be explained as follows: AGN with no jets have the disk rotating faster than the BH or counterrotating, while the jet is present only when the BH rotates faster than the disk.
 In the case of Galactic binaries, the emission of the jet is related to the accretion state (low/hard, high/soft), which in turn can be explained in the same way: perhaps, disks in high state rotate faster than the BH, while the opposite occurs in low states.

-\textbf{\emph{Final remarks --}} The considerations written in the present essay are today nothing more than conjectures.
-The critical point is the measure of $\omega_{\rm F}$, still unknown (although also the methods for $\omega_{\rm H}$ need improvements, particularly for AGN).
-Meanwhile, we can explore the different possibilities with theories and simulations.
-The main message that I would like to spread around is basically to stop neglecting the different cases of the BZ theory just because they are not producing jets.
+The main message that I would like to spread around is to stop neglecting the different cases of the BZ theory just because they are not producing jets.
 The BZ theory can have applications wider than expected.
-A broader study of the feedback between the black hole, the accretion disk and the magnetosphere can offer interesting surprises in understanding these intriguing cosmic systems.
+A broader study of the feedback between the black hole, the magnetosphere, and the accretion disk can offer interesting surprises in understanding these intriguing cosmic systems.